-Assistant Professor of Theology and of the Philosophy of Religions
+Associate Professor of Theology and of the Philosophy of Religions; also in the College

 PhD (Princeton Seminary)

 Kevin Hector's teaching & research are devoted largely to interpretive questions, particularly (a) how best to understand faith commitments, and (b) how the outworking of such commitments can shed light on broader cultural issues.